UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ???+ question "Explore Mermaid"(5 min)
     Open the [Mermaid](https://mermaid.js.org/) page click on Try Playground, make a object diagram either use a flowchart with each object as a box.
 This is quite common the other option is to use a class diagram.

-!!!- hint "Mermaid document"

-???- question "Objects"(5 min)
-    Write a object description for Uppsala Weather station the syntax for adding mermaid to a markdown is
+    This should show some object structure

+!!!- "An answer"
     ```mermaid

         classDiagram
             direction TD
-            Owner --> Animal: cares for
+            Owner--  "cares for" --> Animal
             Dog*--"1"Head
             Dog*--"1"Body
             Dog*--"0..1"Tail
             Owner o--"0..*"Animal
             Animal <|-- Dog
     ```
+    ```mermaid
+        flowchart TD
+            Owner -->|cares for| Dog
+            Dog ---|has a| Head
+            Dog ---|has a| Body
+            Dog ---|has a| Tail
+    ```

+???- question "Objects"(5 min)
+    Write a object description for Uppsala Weather station An object description can be done either using plain text A combination of plaintext and mermaid diagram either a flowchart or a class diagram, in the case of flowchart the behavior and properties or write them separately in your markdown

+!!!- hint "markdown document"
+    Make a markdown document in your learners folder with the mermaid chart

+    Add objects that we need for our weather project such as Display, Graph, user interface etc.
+    References to the requirements found in the [requirements]() document (A requirements document is often referred to as an SRS - System/**S**oftware **R**equirement **S**pecification )

+!!!- Hint "A solution"
     ```mermaid
         flowchart TD